WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 5: Compression ratio</em>
 </p>

-Compression ratio (CR) measures how much an image is reduced in size, defined as original size divided by compressed size.
-A higher CR means stronger compression, and potentially greater quality loss.
-As shown in Figure 5, the compression ratio quickly approaches 1, meaning there’s little room left to compress as more coefficients are kept.
-Beyond ~20% of coefficients, there’s no visible quality gain over the original result.
-This suggests that keeping more coefficients doesn’t improve compression, it only increases method complexity and adds computational overhead.
+Compression ratio (CR) measures how much an image is reduced in size, defined as compressed size divided by original size.
+A lower CR means more compression, and potentially greater quality loss, while a higher CR means less compression.
+As shown in figure 5, the compression ratio is linear, meaning that keeping more coefficients takes more space.

 <p align="center">
   <img src="results/dft/PSNR.png" width="500"/><br>